ITfoxtec/FoxIDs/docs/index.md

 Connections to external Identity Provider is configured as [OpenID Connect 1.0](up-party-oidc.md) or [SAML 2.0](up-party-saml-2.0.md) up-parties where applications and APIs is configured as [OAuth 2.0](down-party-oauth-2.0.md), [OpenID Connect 1.0](down-party-oidc.md) or [SAML 2.0](down-party-saml-2.0.md) down-parties.
 The users [login](login.md) experience is configured as an up-party.

+> Take a look at the FoxIDs test configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+> Get read access with the user `reader@foxids.com` and password `TestAccess!`

 FoxIDs consist of two services:

 - The identity service which in short is called FoxIDs.
 The service handles user login and all other security traffic.